Achieving metrological limits using ancilla-free quantum error-correcting codes: Preliminaries: QEC sensing

-Consider a quantum state $\rho_\omega$ of $N$ identical probes, the HL describes the case where $F(\rho_\omega) = \Theta(N^2)$~\cite{1footnote-heisenberg}, which is the optimal scaling allowed by quantum mechanics~\cite{giovannetti2006quantum}.
-For example, consider $N$ qubit probes where the density operator $\rho$ of each probe evolves as
+Consider a quantum state $\rho_\omega$ of $N$ identical probes, where the HL describes the case where $F(\rho_\omega) = \Theta(N^2)$~\cite{1footnote-heisenberg}, which is the optimal scaling allowed by quantum mechanics~\cite{giovannetti2006quantum}.
+For example, consider $N$ qubit probes where the density operator $\rho$ of each probe evolves according to

 where $Z = \ket{0}\bra{0} - \ket{1}\bra{1}$ is the Pauli-Z operator, $\omega Z/2$ is the Hamiltonian, and $\gamma$ is the dephasing noise rate.
 When the initial state is the Greenberger--Horne--Zeilinger (GHZ) state~\cite{giovannetti2006quantum,2footnote-GHZ}, i.e., $\ket{\psi_{\rm in}} = \frac{1}{\sqrt{2}} (\ket{0}^{\otimes N} + \ket{1}^{\otimes N})$, the QFI of the final state $\rho_\omega(t)$ at the probing time $t$ will be